 LESSON #1:Most people have no idea how to react to or respond to life-threatening injuries.
 No, an e-mail or text doesn’t cut it, and phone calls don’t work well with brain injury patients.

-Life went on with significant brain challenges for the next nine years, until I received an unexpected diagnosis of COPD last year.
-This included a fair chance of developing lung cancer in my future.
+Life went on with significant brain challenges for the next nine years, until I received an unexpected diagnosis.
+I had great difficulty breathing and asthma.

-LESSON #2:Friends and acquaintances who presently have no known illness (yet!), may feel lucky or even superior.
+LESSON #2:Friends and acquaintances who presently have no known illness, may feel lucky or even superior.
 You poor schmuck.
 They may also look for reasons why this could never happen to them.
 (You smoked right?
 NO!)